eliottvincent/bay/index.md

 <p><font size=3>I'm a senior undergraduate student in Computer Science and Engineering at Yonsei University,<br> and currently working as a research intern at <a href="http://ciplab.github.io"><u>Computational Intelligence & Photography Lab</u></a>.</font></p>

-<p><font size=3>I'm interested in research that models the sequential decision process of vision tasks using reinforcement learning, and also research on representation learning such as object-centric learning.
+<p><font size=3>I'm interested in research that models the sequential decision process of computer vision tasks using reinforcement learning, and also research on representation learning such as object-centric learning.

 </font></p>